 Introduction

-In this article I break down the most famous and used Natural Language Processing libraries by ranking them based on GitHub star ratings by developers, describing their use cases and providing tutorial link.
+In this article, I break down the most famous and most used Natural Language Processing libraries by ranking them based on GitHub star ratings by developers, describing their use cases and providing tutorial link.

 Each library has specific strengths; certain libraries specialise for certain aspects of text analysis.

-sPacy has a great tutorial and ease of use is there but misses out on certain aspect of cleaning data, which can be filled with NLTK (Natural Language Toolkit) .
+sPacy has a great tutorial and ease of use however misses out on certain aspect of cleaning data, which can be filled with NLTK (Natural Language Toolkit) .
 TextBlob shines when it comes to sentiment analysis but not when it comes to named entity recognition (NER).

 They each have specific strengths and weaknesses and they could have distinct use cases.

-I personally have worked with NLTK, sPacy, CoreNLP, TextBlob and fastText and can vouch for each of those libraries.
+I personally have worked with NLTK, sPacy, CoreNLP, TextBlob and fastText and can advise on which library is used for which reason.
 I have worked on cleaning large datasets and I can vouch for going for a hybrid approach.

-If you are working with REGEX and if you are doing text analytics, I would say first step is to be a professional with REGEX as it helps a lot in cleaning data.
-In the article I share best tutorial links for REGEX along with other Libraries.
+If you are working with unclean data – I strongly recommend getting better Regex as it helps a lot in cleaning data.
+In the article I share best tutorial links for NLP libraries along with Regex.,

 Description